aicb-ZhangLabs/Venus/README.md

 conda activate venus
 ```

+Making the mega-virus fasta file depends on the external NCBI RefSeq database that may change in the future.
 One can make the mega-virus.fasta file from NCBI as so:
 ```
 cd ${repo_dir}/reference_files
 mkdir tmp  &&  cd tmp